BarryMolina/INFOST-490-Group-2-Capstone/README.md

 For more information see https://docs.github.com/en/get-started/using-github/github-flow NOTE: the above instructions does not go through creating a PR, but you may do so if you wish.

+## Database Migrations

+- All database migrations are stored in the `migrations/` folder with the format `version-xxxx.sql`
+- To create a new migration, manually create the next file in the sequence.
+For example `version-0002.sql` after `version-0001.sql`
+- In the file, add your sql statements.
+You can assume that all previous migrations have been applied
+- To update the database running in docker, run `task db:migrate`
+- The production database will get updated when the new migration file is pushed to the `main` branch

+NOTE: to reset applied migrations, for example after running `task db:down` to reset the database, simply delete `migrations/.applied_migrations`.
+Then run `task db:migrate` to restore the database structure.

 ## Deployment

 - Simply merge your changes into the main branch and push to GitHub.
-This will trigger a GitHub Action that automatically deploys your code to the production server.
+This will trigger a GitHub Action that automatically deploys your code to the production server and runs any new migrations.